It’s strategy season and there are three strategic planning mistakes to avoid if you want to succeed.

 We are seeing teams reduce strategic planning from days to hours, from weeks to minutes.

-New organisations working on Waymaker are taking around 2 x 90 minute sessions to get their focus and establish an aligned plan with goals for all team members.
+New organizations working on Waymaker are taking around 2 x 90 minute sessions to get their focus and establish an aligned plan with goals for all team members.

 Teams who have been through more than 2 quarterly cycles are getting things done and the right initiatives planned in 90 – 120 minutes.